reyarqueza/react-redux-facebook-login-hoc/README.md

 const composeEnhancers = window.__REDUX_DEVTOOLS_EXTENSION_COMPOSE__ || compose;
 ```

+_**STEP 6 - Facebook Login config**_

-Configure your appId you can get from the developer facebook website.
+Configure your appId you can get from [facebook for developers](https://developers.facebook.com/apps/).
 Leave the other fields as they are:

 ```
 const config = {